lpb3393/natural_gas_consumption/README.md

 ![sarimax](https://github.com/lpb3393/natural_gas_consumption/blob/main/photos/sarimax.JPG)

+After doing a grid search to find the best parameters for lowest AIC score, I was surprised to see such a high RMSE score.
+Initially I was using AIC as the main metric for model performance but after seeing this RMSE score, I feel that it is more important for our business problem to have a more accurate model than the best fitting model.
+So I will use this model on the validation dataset but will probably choose the ARMA_2 model as the best performing model.

 ![sarimaxpred](https://github.com/lpb3393/natural_gas_consumption/blob/main/photos/sarimaxpred.JPG)

 ![sarimaxzoom](https://github.com/lpb3393/natural_gas_consumption/blob/main/photos/sarimaxzoom.JPG)

 ![sarimaxforecast](https://github.com/lpb3393/natural_gas_consumption/blob/main/photos/sarimaxforecast.JPG)

+The model performed better on the entire dataset but since the AIC score and the RMSE score are still significantly higher than those of the ARMA 2 model, that is still the best performing model for this analysis.

 # Evaluation

 The evaluation of these models for natural gas consumption indicates that the ARMA model outperforms the SARIMAX model.
 This conclusion is drawn from the comparison of the Akaike Information Criterion (AIC) and the Root Mean Square Error (RMSE) scores for both models.
 The ARMA model exhibits an AIC score of 6829.150, which, despite being higher than the SARIMAX’s AIC score of 376.28, suggests a better fit to the data when considering the context of the scores.
-Additionally, the ARMA model’s RMSPE score of 4.74% is significantly lower than the SARIMAX’s RMSPE of 9.13%, indicating a more accurate prediction of natural gas consumption with less deviation from the observed values.
+Additionally, the ARMA model’s RMSPE score of 4.74% (RMSE of 56295) is significantly lower than the SARIMAX’s RMSPE of 9.13% (RMSE of 108275.2), indicating a more accurate prediction of natural gas consumption with less deviation from the observed values.
 These metrics collectively suggest that the ARMA model, with its lower complexity and better predictive accuracy, is more suitable for forecasting natural gas consumption in this scenario.

 The ARMA model’s better performance is also reflected in its ability to capture the dynamics of natural gas consumption without the need for the additional seasonal components that SARIMAX incorporates.
 While the SARIMAX model’s lower AIC score might suggest a better fit, the significantly higher RMSE points to less accurate predictions, which is critical for practical applications.
+When I started this analysis, I was using AIC as the main deciding factor for model performance.
+When I got the SARIMAX models, I decided that because of our business problem having a lower RMSE score was more important.
+A low AIC score, while is important, isn't the best indicator for model performance accuracy.
 In predictive modeling, especially for time series data, the goal is to achieve a balance between model complexity and predictive power.

 ## Limitations